 There are so many different types of apps out there today but one thing that businesses and even people who want to seek mobile app development services would always think about native apps.

 Native applications, as the name implies, focuses more on app development for a specific operating system.
 Therefore, if a native app is built only for the Android operating system, then it is only able to run in an Android device and nothing else.

 There are obvious advantages to native apps being that they are more powerful in terms of performance than, say, hybrid apps, but they also have the major limitation of being only able to run in one platform.

 That being said, this article will focus on the key benefits that one can get out of native mobile app development.

 It Offers the Best Possible Performance

 Native applications are great in performance than any other type of app out there.
 To fully understand this, one must learn how mobile apps are developed.

 Without getting too technical, mobile apps are developed by using a programming language that is specific to one platform (in this case, Swift is the programming

 language used for developing iOS apps and Java for Android).

-supplied by Google or Apple but there are also 3 rd -party frameworks out there as well.
+In addition, a developer must use an app development framework that is usually supplied by Google or Apple but there are also 3 rd -party frameworks out there as well.

 It is More Secure